 The Old African Methodist Episcopal (A.M.E.)
-Church located here in the Historic District of Yardley Borough was built in 1877, by African Americans who crossed over the nearby Delaware River to what was then named Yardleyville.
-We are also listed in the National Register of Historic Places.
-This location is now the headquarters of Gather Place a non-profit organization - 501(c)(3).
-This historic landmark is now open and with a renewed mission by the conservatorship and management by Shirley Lee Corsey, and is being restored through donations and grants, and meaningful community-based events and activities that "tell the story" about Yardley Borough’s rich history of its families, neighborhoods, and culture.
-Our purpose includes documentation and photography about Yardley Borough's Quaker founders, Bucks County's Black History, the Underground Railroad and Women’s History - exhibits and events designed to promote a more inclusive learning experience about Bucks County's rich diverse history from colonial times to now.
-All in a FUN, creative, educational, yet entertaining method.
+Church located here in the Historic District of Yardley Borough was built in 1877, by African Americans who crossed over the nearby Delaware River from Trenton, New Jersey to what was then named Yardleyville.
+We are listed in the National Register of Historic Places.
+This location is the headquarters of Gather Place, a non-profit 501(c)(3) organization.
+We opened our doors on September 10, 2022, as the first African American owned, operated, and permanent Museum in Bucks County, Pennsylvania.
+With a renewed mission under management of Shirley Lee Corsey, Property Conservator and Executive Director, this historic landmark is being restored through donations and grants.
+We are providing meaningful community-based exhibits, events and activities about Yardley Borough’s Quaker founders, The Underground Railroad, Yardley's diverse neighborhoods and families, its rich history that includes African Americans going back to Bucks County's origins.
+We are a living history museum featuring our permanent exhibit, plus periodic exhibits and activies including the overlooked history of the Women's Suffrage movement and their beginnings with the Anti-slavery movement.
+Supported by documents, photos, filmed documentaries, first-person history lessons, and historical reenactments!
+Bucks County's history and beyond, told in the tradition of the West African Griots storytellers - All in a FUN, creative, educational, yet entertaining method.

 Your support and contributions will enable us to meet our goals and improve conditions.
 Your generous donation will fund our mission.